 "Number two in the family, it's the one that gets the most work, particularly when you've got the littler ones!
 My younger brothers are 10 years younger than me.
 It was my job to be looking after them all the time.
-Richard is the oldest, then me, Margaret, Glen, and the twins, Peter and David.
-Being the only girl with 5 brothers, Margaret was spoiled!
+Richard is the oldest, then me, Margaret, Glen, and the twins.
+Peter and David."